Frequently Asked Questions About the SLS Tests at Home

 - Where can I take the test?

-- To take an at home test, you must have a room that includes a desk or table where you will take the test.
-Your desk or table must be cleared of all non-testing materials, and you must be alone in the room.
+- You must have a private room with a desk or table where you will take the test.
+Your desk or table must be cleared of all non-testing materials.

 - What type of devices (hand-held, tablet, PC) can be used for testing?

-- You must use a laptop or desktop computer.
+- You must use a laptop or desktop computer that meets the technical requirements.
 You cannot use a phone or tablet.
-Verify your equipment will meet the technical requirements.

 - What if I have technical issues while I’m testing my equipment?